SahilPulikal/KC-Orion-Hack-2021/readme.rst

 Steps to run this project.
 *******************
 1. Download this project and unzip this project.
-2. Make one folder name it as alumni
+2. Make one folder named as alumni and move it to xampp/htdocs/
-3. Add database alumni.sql located in database folder.
+3. Import database alumni.sql located in database folder in phpMyAdmin.
-4. Vist this link:- http://localhost/alumni to see results.
+4. Go to:- http://localhost/alumni to view the project.

 *******************
 Project Features